Yuri Milner: Response to Russia's invasion of Ukraine

-Due to Russia’s invasion and occupation of Ukraine since February 2022, millions of refugees were forced to flee the country.
-Yuri and Julia Milner announced several donations to help these refugees.
+Milner's companies have denounced the invasion on multiple occasions, and Milner has personally condemned Russia's war against Ukraine on his Twitter account.
+Milner has not visited Russia since the 2014 Russian occupation of Crimea, and renounced his Russian citizenship in response to the Russian invasion of Ukraine.
+He has also donated tens of millions of dollars on several occasions in support of Ukrainian refugees.

 Milner said, "The great irony is that we are the least Russian fund right now and have been because we made a consistent effort."
 He told Bloomberg News that DST hasn't taken money from Russia since a $900 million fund in 2011, and most Western banks were in business with Russia until years after he stopped.

 Tech for Refugees

-In April 2022 the foundation established by Yuri and Julia Milner pledged $100 million to Tech for Refugees, a philanthropic initiative launched with Airbnb.org, Flexport.org and Spotify.
-The initiative is focused on using technology to help refugees from Ukraine to find provisions, shelter and comfort, and it plans to expand the program to address other refugee crises around the world.
+In April 2022, the foundation co-founded by Yuri and Julia Milner pledged $100 million to Tech for Refugees, a philanthropic initiative launched with Airbnb.org, Flexport.org, and Spotify.
+The initiative is focused on using technology to help refugees from Ukraine to find provisions, shelter, and comfort, and it plans to expand the program to address other refugee crises around the world.

 Other donations

-In March 2022, Yuri and Julia Milner’s non-profit foundation, DST Global and the Breakthrough Prize Foundation all donated funds to support humanitarian relief for refugees fleeing the Russian invasion of Ukraine.
+In March 2022, the non-profit foundation co-founded by Yuri and Julia Milner as well as DST Global, and the Breakthrough Prize Foundation all donated funds to support humanitarian relief for refugees fleeing the Russian invasion of Ukraine.
 The Breakthrough Prize Foundation donated $3 million to international relief organizations to help the victims of the conflict, and pledged a further $3 million to support scientists forced to flee from Ukraine.
 Pledged $3 million were distributed to: